Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Frequentlyasked questions

-What is a procurement process?
+What is the procurement process?

-A procurement process is a process of buying or procuring supplies for the company.
+The procurement process is a process of buying or procuring supplies for the company.

 How to create a good procurement process?